10 things to do in Dayton this weekend

-A celebration of local art and artists, food festivals, classic cars, and a thought-provoking exhibition are among events to keep on your radar this weekend.
+A variety of community festivals celebrating art, culture and food are among events to keep on your radar this weekend.

 Where: Fraze Pavilion, 695 Lincoln Park Blvd., Kettering